Martial eagle (Polemaetus bellicosus)

 Areas of occurrence

-It inhabits almost whole sub-Saharan Africa, where the environment is friendly and the food supply is ample.
+It inhabits almost the whole of sub-Saharan Africa, where the environment is friendly and the food supply is ample.
 Although it is not a common species, its largest population has chosen the southern parts of this continent for its habitat (especially Zimbabwe and the RSA).
-The most numerous population of these birds inhabits the Kruger National Park, Kgalandi Transfrontier National Park (in RSA and Botswana border area) and the Etosha National Park (Namibia).
+The most numerous population of these birds inhabits the Kruger National Park, Kgalandi Transfrontier National Park (in RSA and Botswana border area), and the Etosha National Park (Namibia).

-The most comfortable environment for the martial eagle are the edges of woods, open tree formations, savannas and prickly bushes.
+The most comfortable environment for the martial eagle is the edges of woods, open tree formations, savannas and prickly bushes.
 However it does not appear in the Guinea’s tropical rainforests or the lowland Congo jungle, yet trees remain inextricably woven with its nesting and hunting needs.

 In the southern parts of Africa it has adapted to the less wooded habitats: steppes, open savannas, forested hills, poles and other pylons.
 Anyhow, it usually prefers secluded regions and conservation areas.